Just One Time

 Remember.
 Missing this JUST ONE TIME costs your patient extra days of hospital confinement, and

 Stop the Bleed

-Identify patients in trouble in the first five minutes and get them to definitive care (blood).
+Identify patients in trouble in the first five minutes, then get them to definitive care (blood).

 Clotting factors are proteins in the blood that control bleeding.
 When a blood vessel is injured, the